Rugby union in the Isle of Man

 Rugby union in the Isle of Man is a popular sport.
 It has no national competitive side of its own, and is not affiliated to the IRB in its own right.
 For this reason, it has no IRB ranking.

 Governing body

 Rugby Union is played in the Isle of Man under the auspices of the Cheshire Rugby Football Union which is affiliated to the (English) Rugby Football Union.
-The sport is organised and operated by a Manx Executive Committee which is a sub-committee of Cheshire RFU.The Isle of Man is politically neither part of the UK nor of England, but Manx rugby has a relationship with English rugby for practical reasons.
+The sport is organised and operated by a Manx Executive Committee which is a sub-committee of Cheshire RFU.The Isle of Man is politically neither part of the UK nor of England, but Manx rugby has a relationship with English rugby.

 History

 Due to its proximity to England, and the major rugby nations of Ireland, Scotland and Wales, Manx rugby is amongst the oldest in the world, dating back to the mid 19th century.
 King William's College, the island's best known private school took the game up early and it is still one of the school's main sports, and a number of other Manx schools also play, such as Castle Rushen High School, Ramsey Grammar School.
 The Manx Government also funds a full-time rugby development officer.

 An early club was Mona RFC, which is now defunct.